-- · the state of the public finances and the consequent need to raise revenue; and - the fear that the 50% additional rate of Income Tax introduced in 2010/11 would prompt high earners to put excessive amounts into pension schemes to avoid (or defer) tax.
+- the state of the public finances and the consequent need to raise revenue; and - the fear that the 50% additional rate of Income Tax introduced in 2010/11 would prompt high earners to put excessive amounts into pension schemes to avoid (or defer) tax.

 The AA has been increased from £40,000 to £60,000 from 6/4/2023 following the Finance Act 2023.
+It remains at £60,000 for the 2024/25 financial year.
 This means that if a member has exceeded the Annual Allowance this will be added to the rest of their taxable income for the tax year and be subject to Income Tax at their marginal rate.